Fortify-Labs/Fortify/README.md

 - [Valve: Game State Integration for CS:GO](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration)
 - [Game State Integration: A Very Large and In-Depth Explanation [CS GO]](https://www.reddit.com/r/GlobalOffensive/comments/cjhcpy/game_state_integration_a_very_large_and_indepth/)
 - Join us on Discord ([https://discord.gg/nZHfKaf](https://discord.gg/nZHfKaf))

+## Disclaimer

+Fortify is a community project and is not affiliated with Valve or Steam.

+Dota Underlords is a registered trademark of Valve Corporation.